IPTI a partner of UN Women’s program “Enhancing Women’s Leadership in the MENA Region”

-Over the next three years (36 months over four calendar years), IPTI will partly implement UN Women’s programme “Enhancing Women’s Leadership for Sustainable Peace in Fragile Contexts in the MENA Region” through a USD 1.4 million project.
+Over the next three years (36 months over four calendar years), IPTI will partly implement UN Women’s program “Enhancing Women’s Leadership for Sustainable Peace in Fragile Contexts in the MENA Region” through a USD 1.4 million project.

 The UN Women programme will contribute to sustainable peace in the MENA region by strengthening the political participation and influence of women in high-level peace and transition processes, implementing the relevant mediation and peace process related recommendations of the Global Study (2015) on implementation of Security Council resolution 1325 (2000).

-IPTI will contribute to the programme by generating evidence-based knowledge, which it will provide to women, and to key actors, including to all relevant stakeholders and supporters to peace processes in Syria and Yemen, as well as in Iraq, Libya, and in other areas.
+IPTI will contribute to the program by generating evidence-based knowledge, which it will provide to women, and to key actors, including to all relevant stakeholders and supporters to peace processes in Syria and Yemen, as well as in Iraq, Libya, and in other areas.
 IPTI's research for the Global Study on the implementation of resolution 1325 highlighted the links that exist between women’s meaningful inclusion in peace processes and the likelihood of more durable and stable peace.

 IPTI’s analysis of 40 peace processes since 1989 shows that in cases where women’s groups were able to exercise strong influence on the negotiation process, chances were higher that an agreement would be reached than when women’s groups exercised weak or no influence.
 Strong influence of women in negotiation processes also positively correlated with a greater likelihood of agreements being implemented.